 There are countless advertisements for “free” cloud or online data storage.
 The fine print on all of them is free for only the smallest amount of data, typically 5GB or less.
-But that’s enough to try them out.
+But that’s enough to try them out and see what works best to keep your data safe.
 The pay options are great for both individuals and small businesses.
 Our favorites for are:

 - iDrive – offers backup, storage and restoration.
 Test it out with 5GB of free storage.
 Paid plans from $75/year.

 - Dropbox – Offers storage, sync and share capabilities.
 Get 2GB free to try it out.
 Business plans start at $10/user/month.

 - OneDrive – Offers backup, storage and file sharing.
 Try it free with 5GB of storage capacity.
 Paid plans from $99/year.

 When choosing one cloud storage service make sure to check all of their features.
 Also, make a budget and see which one of these options suits you best.
 After you selected a service make sure to check an in-depth review of the service and see all of its pros and cons.